Nurse thought Brian Sinclair was intoxicated, inquest told

 However, only doctors can determine if a patient is intoxicated under the IPDA, and the patient has to be triaged before being seen by a doctor, the inquest was told.

-Krongold testified that she thought Sinclair was IPDA because he was in a wheelchair, as staff would often put intoxicated people in wheelchairs.
+Krongold testified that she thought Sinclair was IPDA because he was in a wheelchair and often staff would put intoxicated people in wheelchairs.

 When asked if she thought he was IPDA because he was aboriginal or male, she said no.